How Much Does it Cost to Open a Nightclub in Canada? [Nightclub Startup Costs]

-Because nightclubs are always brick and mortar locations, the first decision will be if you are going to build, lease, or purchase your location.
+Because nightclubs are always brick-and-mortar locations, the first decision will be whether you are going to build, lease, or purchase your location.
 Before building, review all relevant building codes and zoning laws for your location to ensure a nightclub is in compliance.
-Before leasing your buying, you’ll likely need to obtain a valid nightclub Certificate of Occupancy (CO) — for this step, consider working with a professional real estate person, lawyer, and/or accountant.
+For example, in Toronto, you will need a Zoning Review for Business Licence — for this step, consider working with a professional real estate person, lawyer, and/or accountant.

 3. Interior Design